hollyallen/sfrecpark-pools/README.md

 First run the web scraper, pool.py, to gather pool swim times from [sfrecpark.org](http://sfrecpark.org) webpages.

-Then run a local web server (for example 'python -m SimpleHTTPServer 8000') to serve up the html and javascript.
+Then run a local web server (for example `python -m SimpleHTTPServer 8000`) to serve up the html and javascript.
 This page reads the csv file and provides some simple filtering.

 ## Getting Started